Rev. Dr. Ron R. Mudge

 Provost and Chief Academic Officer, Office of the Provost

-Effective July 1, 2022, Dr. Ronald Mudge is provost and chief academic officer at Concordia Seminary, St. Louis.
+Dr. Ronald Mudge is provost, chief academic officer and professor of Exegetical Theology at Concordia Seminary, St. Louis.

-Before joining the faculty of Concordia Seminary, Mudge served at Concordia University Wisconsin, Mequon (CUW), for 15 years, most recently as the Rouse Professor of Pre-Seminary Studies (2019-22) and director of the pre-seminary program (2010-22).
+Before joining the faculty of Concordia Seminary in 2022, Mudge served at Concordia University Wisconsin, Mequon (CUW), for 15 years, most recently as the Rouse Professor of Pre-Seminary Studies (2019-22) and director of the pre-seminary program (2010-22).
 He also served as the Rouse Associate Professor of Pre-Seminary Studies (2013-19) and as an assistant professor of theology (2007-13).

 In 2012, Mudge earned a Doctor of Philosophy (Ph.D.) from Concordia Seminary.
 His dissertation was Honorable Shame: The Rhetorical Use of Didactic Shame Discourse in Ezekiel 36:16-32.
 He also received a Master of Divinity (M.Div.) from Concordia Seminary (1996) and a Bachelor of Arts in English and music from the University of Michigan-Flint (1992).

 Before joining the faculty at CUW, Mudge was a missionary in French-speaking Africa (1996-2006), serving as the coordinator of theological education and as an adjunct professor of exegetical and systematic theology at the Centre Luthérien d’Etudes Théologiques (The Lutheran Center for Theological Studies).